WOU Community Internship Program (CIP)

 Want to hire an intern for your office?

-WOU CIP is now accepting position proposals for the 2023-24 school year!
-Fill out the Google form linked at the top of this page using the below resources as your guide.
-If this is your first time hiring an intern, feel free to contact Erin Lieuallen, Assistant Director and Internship Coordinator, with any questions regarding your proposal or the program in general.
+WOU CIP accepting position proposals in the spring for the following academic school year!
+Look for the call for proposals.
+Feel free to contact Erin Lieuallen, Assistant Director, Experiential Learning and WOU CIP Coordinator, with any questions regarding your proposal or the program in general.

 We’re growing… and we want you to be a part of it!